Accredited Member Level

 - Satisfy all Member-level requirements.

-- Submit an Insurance Appraisal including five items in the chosen specialty within 45 days of course completion or approval of application.
+- Submit an appraisal report for insurance purposes including five items in the chosen specialty within 45 days of course completion or approval of application

 Once you are an Accredited Member